 I misinterpreted the lack of eye contact as evidence of shame or embarrassment but - my bad - by staring them directly in the eye I was just being threatening.

+Any of the white locals would have told you the children were there because the parents were paid to send them.
+Whether that was true or not is irrelevant.
+What is definitely true is that although the Aboriginal housing butted up against the white housing, there was a spiritual apartheid at work in the town.
 What is almost certainly true is the children were not sent there because the significant adults in their lives saw the point of it.
 If anything, many of the adults would have had unhappy memories of the time they had spent going to school.

 At least white kids who hate school and go under sufferance know that speaking English is ‘normal’, as are things like going to school or eating vegetables.